Pavan2027/Adobe-Hack-Gen3-round1a/README.md

 ## 🏃‍♀️ Running the Extractor

-To extract the outline from a PDF file, place your PDF in the `data` directory and run the following command:
+To extract the outline from a PDF file, place your PDF in the `app/input` directory and run the following command:

 ```bash
 docker run --rm -v $(pwd)/input:/app/input -v $(pwd)/output:/app/output -network none mysolutionname:somerandomidentifier